Add this page to your book

 These are the Solar yield and the Consumption tab on the VRM Portal:

-These graphs work on information calculated by the Color Control GX or Venus GX, based on energy counter values read from connected devices.
+These graphs work on information calculated by the GX device (Cerbo GX or Venus GX), based on energy counter values read from connected devices.

 Extra requirements for systems with AC Coupled PV (ie a grid-tie inverter on the output), for example ESS: